leandrozapata/mcp-server-agent-example/README.md

 ## 🔄 Integration with Frontend

-This server pairs perfectly with the `agent-client-example` project, which provides a web interface for interacting with this backend.
+This server pairs perfectly with the `mcp-agent-client-example` project, which provides a web interface for interacting with this backend.

 ## 📋 Future Enhancements